Medicare prescription drug coverage is available through either stand-alone Medicare

 are covered in the plan formulary and local pharmacies are included in a prescription drug

-plan network (and be aware that preferred network pharmacies will charge less than non-preferred network pharmacies).
+plan network (and be aware that preferred network pharmacies will charge less than standard network pharmacies).

 Medicare Advantage plans are available in two general varieties: Medicare